 Throughout the week aboard the BAHAMAS AGGRESSOR™ guests will depart Nassau to explore the dramatic walls, lush coral reefs and exciting animal encounters of the Exuma Cays Land and Sea Park.
-(Visit Tiger Beach to learn more about this itinerary) This protected area is one of the world's most successful marine parks with an area of 176 square miles consisting of an array of more than 350 small islands and cays.
+(Visit Tiger Beach to learn more about this itinerary) This protected area is one of the world's most successful marine parks for liveaboard scuba diving, with an area of 176 square miles consisting of an array of more than 350 small islands and cays.
 The crystal-clear tropical Atlantic pours over the deep cuts between the cays and constantly shifting sand bars.
 Waters are thick with coral reefs that are alive with every imaginable ocean critter from the living jewels – angelfish and butterfly fish – to the charismatic food-chain toppers like grouper and barracuda – right down to the tiniest living invertebrates.
 Night diving allows guests to experience an entirely different group of critters and bevy of behaviors not visible during the day.

-The Bahamas and her Out Islands offer a distinct blend of international glamour and tropical ease.
+When you're considering your options for liveaboard scuba diving in the Caribbean, he Bahamas and her Out Islands offer a distinct blend of international glamour and tropical ease.
 The islands and cays sprawl across nearly 100,000 square miles of ocean, beginning at the northern point east of Palm Beach, Florida and spanning practically 750 miles to the southeast where there come inside 50 miles of Cuba and Haiti.